 Sculpture Study Galleries

-Courtesy of the artist, Leeds Museums & Galleries (Henry Moore Institute Archive)
+Courtesy of the artist / Leeds Museums and Galleries (Henry Moore Institute Archive)

-The PADT focused on commissions of new work and initial projects had quite a traditional feel and largely involved permanently sited works, but as time went on the projects became more experimental, and were increasingly of a temporary nature.
-Working with contemporary British and international artists, including well-known names such as Daniel Buren, Anya Gallaccio, Grenville Davey, Magdalena Jetelova, Langlands and Bell and Vong Phaophanit, the Trust generated hundreds of projects.
-These were developed in collaboration with a wide range of organisations – public bodies and private developers, architects and individuals – including London Transport, BAA plc, British Rail, British Waterways and many local and regional authorities.
+Early projects commissioned by the PADT had a traditional feel but as time went on works were increasingly experimental.
+Working with contemporary British and international artists, including Daniel Buren, Anya Gallaccio, Grenville Davey, Magdalena Jetelova, Langlands and Bell and Vong Phaophanit, the Trust generated hundreds of projects.
+These were developed in collaboration with a wide range of organisations – public bodies and private developers, architects and individuals – including London Transport, British Rail, British Waterways and many local and regional authorities.
 The projects ranged from small-scale interventions to major urban developments and encompassed a wide variety of media.